-You can browse our exciting range of dedicated home EV charging points here.
+Browse our range of market-leading home electric vehicle chargers.
 Or, if you still don’t know where to start and prefer to speak to someone directly, call us on 03333 44 96 99 or fill in the contact form below.
-Our expert customer service team are always happy to help and are available seven days a week to offer you free, unbiased advice.
+Our expert advisors are always happy to help and are available seven days a week to offer you free, unbiased advice.

 This type of electric charger has it's own cable to charge your car.